DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - **Encryption**: process and act of converting the message from plaintext to ciphertext (AKA enciphering)
 - **Frequency analysis**: form of cryptanalys that uses frequency of occurrence of letters, words or symbols in the plaintext as a way of reducing the search space
 - **Hybrid encryption system**: a system that uses both symmetric and asymmetric encryption
-- **An initialization vector (IV)** is a random bit string (a nonce) that is the same length as the block size that is XORed with the message.
+- 🍮**An initialization vector (IV)** is a random bit string (a nonce) that is the same length as the block size that is XORed with the message.
 IVs are used to create a unique ciphertext every time the same message is encrypted with the same key.
+    - An Initialization Vector (IV) is a random value used with a key to encrypt or decrypt data.
+The IV is used to reduce the likelihood of the same plaintext patterns being found in the ciphertext.
+One of the reasons Wired Equivalent Privacy (WEP) was weak was because it used a short (24-bit) and predictable IV.
+This caused the same IV to be used multiple times throughout the stream, allowing attackers to find patterns between messages using the same IV.
+    - The IV does not change the key length in any way.
+The purpose is to solely hide patterns found within the plaintext so that they are not exposed in the ciphertext.
 - **Key**: the input that controls the operation of the cryptographic algorthm, determining the behavior of the algorithm and permis the reliable encyrption and decryption of the message
 - **Key pair**: matching set of one public and one private key
 - **Key escrow**: process by which keys (asymmetric or symmetric) are placed in a trusted storage agent's custody, for later retrieval
 - **Key generation**: the process of creating a new encryption/decryption key
 - **Key recovery**: process of reconstructing an encryption key from the cyphertext alone; if there is a workable key recovery system, it means the algorithm is not secure
 - **Key space**: represents the total number of possible values of keys in a cryptographic algorithm or password
-- **One-time pad**: series of randomly generated symmetric encryption keys, each one to be used only once by the sender and recipient
 - **Out-of-band**: transmitting or sharing control information (e.g. encryption keys and crypto variables) by means of a separate and distinct communications path, channel, or system
 - **Plaintext**: message or data in its readable form, not turned into a secret
 - **Cleartext**: any information that is unencrypted, although it might be in an encoded form that is not easily human-readable (such as base64 encoding)